bmachek/lrc-immich-plugin/README.md

 * Setup connection to your Immich instance via URL and API key.
 * Optionally choose or create an album to use on export to Immich.
 * Export/Upload images to Immich.
+* Reupload of an existing image lead to replacing the image in Immich.

 ## Usage